pythonwithalex/mynotes/Javascript/operators.md

 #### JS Operators

-#### Using '&&'
+#### Using '&&' and '||'

-When you have multiple boolean expressions linked by the '&&', the main expression returns false if any sub-expressions false.
+When you have multiple boolean expressions linked by the '&&', the main expression returns false if any sub-expressions are false.
 It returns true otherwise.
+The evaluation stops at the first false value.
+This is called 'short-circuiting' because not all of the expressions are evaluated.

     true && true && true
     // true